-How to Make a Homemade Deer Feeder
+How to Make This Homemade Deer Feeder

-- Part A (sides) - 18" long by 8½" wide (quantity of two needed)
+- Part A (sides): 18" long by 8½" wide (quantity of two needed)

-- Part B (back) - 18" long by 7½" wide
+- Part B (back): 18" long by 7½" wide

-- Part C (slanted front) - 17" long by 7½" wide
+- Part C (slanted front): 17" long by 7½" wide

-- Part D (bottom) - 7¾ long by 7½" wide
+- Part D (bottom): 7¾ long by 7½" wide

-- Part E (lid) - 10" long by 10½ " wide
+- Part E (lid): 10" long by 10½ " wide

-- Part F (tray front) - 9" long by 2½ " wide
+- Part F (tray front): 9" long by 2½ " wide

 Assemble the Feeder Box

-Attach the sides (Part A) to the Back (Part B) using screws or nails.
+- Attach the sides (Part A) to the Back (Part B) using screws or nails.

-Next, attach the bottom (Part D) to the back and sides, again using screws or nails.
+- Next, attach the bottom (Part D) to the back and sides, again using screws or nails.

-Cut a 22½ degree bevel across one end of the slanted front (Part C).
+- Cut a 22½-degree bevel across one end of the slanted front (Part C).
 The bevel lines up against the top edges of the sides, forming a triangular bin with a small opening at the bottom.
 The opening at the bottom of the bin is approximately ¾ '' wide between the slanted front and the back of the feeder box.

-Attach the tray front (Part F) across the bottom, forming a tray to hold the feed in the box.
+- Attach the tray front (Part F) across the bottom, forming a tray to hold the feed in the box.

-Cut small cleats from a couple of scrap pieces to attach to the bottom of the lid (Part E).
+- Cut small cleats from a couple of scrap pieces to attach to the bottom of the lid (Part E).
 Position the cleats to hold the lid in the center of the box.

-Cut two more cleats to form a handle for the lid.
-Make the lower cleat narrower than the upper cleat, making it easier to grasp and remove the lid for filling the feed box.
+- Cut two more cleats to form a handle for the lid.
+Make the lower cleat narrower than the upper cleat, making it easier to grasp, and remove the lid for filling the feed box.

-Tips for Attracting Deer to Your Deer Feeder
+Tips for Attracting Deer to Your Feeder

 Use quality deer feed, wildlife feed or goat feed to fill your deer feeder.

 Deer love salt.
-Hang a salt lick near the deer feeder, and deer will return to the area again and again.
+Hang a salt lick near the deer feeder, and the deer will return to the area again and again.
 Salt licks are about the size of a brick, and they last for weeks.
-Salt licks also cheap.
+Salt licks are also cheap.

 White-Tailed Deer Facts